adiravishankara/athena/project-management/tasklist.md

   - [x] Add website URL to notebook
   - [x] Test and verify basic functionality
   - [x] Update to add sources from extension instead of current tab URL
+  - [x] Enhance to add all sources from notebook instead of just the first one

 ### Phase 2: Enhanced Features (Future)
 - [ ] Implement notebook management